mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 package requires a computer with sufficient Bandwidth to run successfully.

-K’kree Virtual Crew packages allow normal functions of the crew positions they replace to be carried out without requiring additional software.
+K'kree Virtual Crew packages allow normal functions of the crew positions they replace to be carried out without requiring additional software.
 A basic operations package replaces pilots, engineers and astrogators and